shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/channel-management.md

 ## Best practices to switch to a product-based system

 Channel Management is currently based on order lines.
 With the addition of Pre-Bid, we are now basing it on explicit product mappings.
 The following changes must be made:

 - Product overlaps were applied based on overlaps that exist elsewhere in the system.
 Thus, they are less accurate than desired.
 - With the explicit product mappings we can ensure that the reports are returning data to meet your specific needs
 - Order line based reporting will be deprecated.
 (This is why you see duplicate metrics at the moment.
 One is an order line metric, and one is a product metric).

-When yield analytics integrates a client, the following general steps are taken:
+When Yield Analytics integrates a client, the following general steps are taken:

 1. The clients pick which SSPs they want to integrate with.
 1. Yield Analytics sets up an integration with the API for that SSP.